Home Critical Thinking Loading Dysfunction!

 Why I load ‘dysfunctions’

-So often it’s not the movement that needs to be corrected, it’s the pain, fear, lack of capacity or confidence in the movement that does.
-This is why I load so-called ‘dysfunctions‘.
+Often it’s not the movement that needs to be corrected, it’s the lack of confidence or tolerance to it that does.

 Summary